clemensv/messaging/README.md

 ## Introductions and Patterns

+* [Talk: Integrate 2024 London: The evolution of Azure Messaging](https://www.youtube.com/watch?v=KWZGIPzgRU0)<br>An overview of Azure Messaging brokers and the latest updates.
 * [Talk: "What is a message queue and why would I use one?", We Are Developers Berlin (2022)](https://www.youtube.com/watch?v=bHSV916YbHE) <br> Introduction to queues in general and message queues in particular and where and why they are used.
 * [Talk: "Messaging Patterns for Developers" (2021)](https://www.youtube.com/watch?v=ef1DK76rseM). <br>This is a .NET talk, but